Designer Picks: Landline Phones

 At some point, landlines will likely be a thing of the past, but in the meantime, there are still many on the market that are stylish and functional, whether they are vintage replicas of days gone by or more modern and high-tech-looking with all the bells and whistles.

-Victoria Trading Company’s Antique Replica Telephone: The Antique Replica Telephone brings to mind the elegant black and white movies from the 1930’s, in which ladies lounged in their boudoirs or bathtubs while gossiping on the phone with girlfriends.
+Victorian Trading Company’s Candlestick Telephone: The Candlestick Telephone calls to mind elegant black and white movies from the 1930’s, in which ladies lounged in their boudoirs or bathtubs while gossiping on the phone with girlfriends.
 While not packed with modern day technologies such as caller identification, it does have push button technology and redial.
-What more does one need while taking a bath? ($129.95)
+What more does one need while taking a bath? ($69.95)

-Crosley 302 Desk and Wall Phones: Bringing back the Machine Age, Crosley’s 302 Desk and Wall telephones come in brushed chrome that is both modern and vintage in its appeal.
+Crosley 3CR62 Kettle Classic Desk Phone: Bringing back the Machine Age, Crosley’s CR62 Kettle Classic Desk Phone is both modern and vintage in its appeal.
 Today’s high tech gadgets are handy, but not always aesthetically beautiful.
-These retro-chic telephones, while not super high tech, are beautiful to look at and would add a definite point of interest to any space. ($54.99)
+These retro-chic telephones, while not super high tech, are beautiful to look at and would add a definite point of interest to any space. ($47.99)

-VTech’s Trimstyle Telephone: The Trimstyle Telephone is a basic, old-fashioned, no-power-needed, telephone.
+VTech’s Trimstyle Telephone: The Trimstyle Telephone is a simple, old-fashioned, no-power-needed, telephone.
 In a prolonged power outage, cordless landline telephones are of no use and cell phone batteries may eventually die.
-If you live in an area that is prone to have power outages, a basic telephone and landline may be all you have to keep connected to the outside world.
+If you live in an area that is prone to power failures, a basic telephone and landline may be all you have to keep connected to the outside world.
 This Trimstyle telephone is just that.
-Keep a few on hand to plug in when the power goes out. ($7.95)
+Keep a few on hand to plug in when the power goes out. ($9.98)

 Looking for a Pro?
 Call us(866) 441-6648